salmenlinna/boat_computer/README.md

 It is designed using [Node.js](http://nodejs.org), which allows for a really flexible and light weight webserver.
 And, Node's event based architecture also works really well with the nature of sensor data.
 Modules that process and consume event data can cleanly subscribe to relavent events, such as new wind or gps messages.

+###Data Sources:###

+- *serial data*: reads serial data from the USB port from the connected instruments, such as GPS, compass and speedo.

+- *UDP*: reads NMEA sentences from UDP stream.
+If your boat is already equipped with WiFi and instruments that broadcast NMEA sentences over UDP, this comes in handy as you don't need to then physically connect the instruments to the Boat Computer.

 ###Included Apps:###

 - *docs*: store racing related docs in the boat computer, so you have access to them on the water